-Figure 7-3 Average wind speed direction (https://www.meteoblue.com)
+Figure 7-3 Wind rose for the Grootfontein area (https://mesonet.agron.iastate.edu)

 Rainfall events are often thunderstorms with heavy rainfall that can occur in short periods of time ("cloud bursts").
 Rainfall in the area is above the Namibian average, but varies significantly year on year.
-Hail is known to occur in the area and has, in the past contributed to crop damage on the farm.
-Heavy rainfall can lead to soil erosion when improper agricultural practises are employed while dry seasons will necessitate greater reliance on groundwater resources.
+Heavy rainfall can lead to soil erosion when improper agricultural practises are employed.
 Recurring drought conditions may impact on groundwater availability due to reduced aquifer recharge.

 Hot dry winds increase the risk of crop damages as well as fire risks and related severity.
-General winds may carry chemicals and pollen of crops in mainly a western direction.
-Solar radiation values are high enough to reliably support photovoltaic solar panels.
-Electricity output from solar panels is affected by smoke caused by field fires in the northern parts of the country.
-Occasional frost necessitate frost management measures.
+General winds may carry chemicals and pollen of crops in mainly a western direction while the solar radiation values are high enough to reliably support future construction of photovoltaic solar panels.
 Climate change contributors are largely related to the mechanised systems and synthetic fertilisers used as part of operations.
 Effects of climate change to consider during the proposed operations over the next 30 years include increased frequency of droughts (changing rainfall patterns) and higher temperatures (World Bank, 2021).